The monster entries contain the following information:

 Image: I use screencaps I take myself from the various digital copies of the films I have.
-I only use film screencaps for these images, not promotional photos.
+I only use these screencaps for these images, not promotional photos.
 It isn't really all that impotant, but I simply insist on representing the monsters how they're actually seen in the films themselves.
+Because of this, some monster entries might have no image at all.

-Timeline Icons: Directly under the image are little icons I made for each of the timelines depicted in the 32 Godzilla films.
+Timeline Icons: Directly under the image are little icons I made for each of the timelines depicted in the 33 Godzilla films and the associated shorts and TV series.
 Clicking one will bring you to the page for that timeline (if I've started it, of course).

 Height, Length, and Wingspan: Self explanatory.
 These are always given in meters.
 Where there is conflicting information about these, I use my own judgement.
 Sometimes information will be logically inconsistent - such as the VS-2/3 Godzilla having a tail that's 32m longer than it was in the 80's, but the overall length is given as the same - and I do some basic math to fix that.
 Other times I just have to figure stuff out on my own completely, although this isn't offten.